 The list of neutropenic precautions or restrictions is fairly straightforward, and the precautions make a good deal of sense.
 When faced with certain restrictions or precautions on what we do, or how we act, it’s always fair to ask why they are in place.
-It’s no different with neutropenic precautions.
 The need for these precautions is better understood by first knowing what the meaning of neutropenic is.
 In order to do that, we need to go back a little farther and find out a little about what neutropenia is and what neutrophils are.

 What Neutropenia And Neutropenic Mean

 Neutrophils are immature white blood cells.
 They are produced by stem cells, and are important because they are warriors.
 Neutrophils are the immune system’s first line of defense against a bacterial infection.
 We often see the results of infection in the form of the pus which is created by an accumulation of white blood cells, but it is the neutrophils that actually do much of the work in fighting the infection.
 When there is a deficiency of these neutrophils, the immune system cannot fight infection as easily.
-This then, is the first hint as to the meaning of neutropenic precautions.
-The suffix “penic” means “a deficiency”.
+The suffix “penic” in “neutropenic” means “a deficiency”.
 Neutropenia is a condition in which a person has a deficiency of infection-fighting neutrophils.

 White Blood Count Tells The Tale